 Beyond Sustainability: Operational Resiliency

-Categories: Janitorial, Business and Industry, Life Sciences, Facilities Maintenance
+Tags: Janitorial, Business and Industry,

 Hurricane Ian is the 15th billion-dollar disaster to hit the United States in 2022.
 The total cost of the 338 >$1B weather/climate disasters we’ve experienced since 1980 is $2.95 trillion.
 Even more concerning: The 1980–2021 annual average is 7.7 events (CPI-adjusted); the annual average for 2017-2021 is 17.8 events (CPI-adjusted).